kexin-yang/kexin-yang.github.io/_pages/about.md

 About my name
 ===
-I went by the name "Bella" for years, my Chinese name "Kexin" is (most easily) pronounced as "K-uhh, Shin", kind of similar to "cushion".
+My name "Kexin" is most easily pronounced as /kə/-/ʃɪn/ in IPA.
+I also go by the name Bella for years.
 I like both names, feel free to call me either one.

 News and Travel
 ===